rvsitebuilder/developer-docs/overview.md

 ## RVsitebuilder App

 RVsitebuilder app is identical to [Laravel package](https://laravel.com/docs/master/packages).
 We code it in the same way but keep in a different folder.
 It does not require composer and npm to install on the production server.
-But you can and should use it while developing the app.
+But you can and should use them while developing the app.

 ## RVsitebuilder App Playground

 Before starting to build your app, we would like to suggest you to go to [RVsitebuilder app playgound](//TODO: url).
 Generate your app online, it provides simple CRUD and file manager allowing you to look at its code, modify and see it in action.

-Then you can follow [installation](installation.md) to install RVsitebuilder locally and start to develop your app.
+Then you can follow [installation](installation.md) to install RVsitebuilder locally and start developing your app.

 ## Getting Support